 Most of the early research on attachment centered on infant and childhood attachment.
 Yet, attachment happens throughout the lifespan.
 After researchers started studying adult attachment during the 1980s, they realized that the subject was well worth understanding better.
 That's because attachment in adulthood is like childhood attachments in some ways, but in other ways, it's strikingly different.
 What's more, it continues to impact your life for as long as you live.

 How Is Infant Attachment Similar To Romantic Adult Attachment?

 In 1987, Hazan and Shaver did a study to compare romantic attachment with infant attachment.
-What they found was that, in many ways, the attachment is attachment, no matter how old you are.
+They found that, in many ways, attachment is attachment, no matter how old you are.
 In fact, the similarities between infant and adult romantic attachment are astounding.
 If you recognize the following signs of attachment within your romantic relationship, you aren't alone.

 Sense Of Safety

-We tend to feel safer when we're with the person we feel an attachment for.
+We tend to feel safer when we're with the person we feel an attachment to.
 We experience a sense of freedom to explore and face difficulties when they're near.
-When they aren't, we feel more insecure, even if the attachment itself is secure.
+When they aren't, we feel more insecure, even if the attachment itself is .